brookshelley/brookshelley.github.com/_drafts/2019-11-31-media-diet.md

 **Fast Color**

+The preview of this movie had me hoping it was a potential adaptation of NK Jeminson's Broken Earth trilogy, but alas, it wasn't.
+Fortunately, it was still a fun movie about family and mutant powers.
+I wish there was a little more substance to the whole film, but on the upside, the mood was pretty interesting.
+Also it's weird seeing a belter as a sheriff (please see the Expanse for more details).

 **Uncle Boonmee Who Can Recall His Past Lives**

 I’ve had this on my to-watch list for years, and finally decided to dive in.
 It was a beautiful and strange mediation on life, death, and family.